-Table 21.
-Remote Control 1 Ower Control Options Option Task Reset Server Select option to hard reset the host without powering off.
+Option Task Reset Server Select option to hard reset the host without powering off.
 Power OFF Server Select option to. immediately power off the host Power ON Server Select option to power on the host Power Cycle Server Select option to immediately power off the host, then power it back on after one second Perform Action button Click to execute the selected remote power command Note: All power control actions are done through the BMC and are immediate actions.
-It is suggested to gracefully shut down the operating system via the KVM interface or other interface before initiating power actions.
+It is suggested to gracefully shut down the operating system using the KVM interface or other interface before initiating power actions.

-Table 21: Remote Control Power Control Options
+Table 23: Remote Control Power Control Options on S1200BTL platforms

-On an EPSD Platforms Based on Intel[®] Xeon[®] Processor E5 4600/2600/2400/1600/1400 Product Families you have an additional option to Force-enter BIOS Setup on a reset.
-See Figure 83 for details.
+On an EPSD Platforms Based on Intel[®] Xeon[®] Processor E5 4600/2600/2400/1600/1400 Product Families you have two additional options, one is to Force-enter BIOS Setup on a reset and the second is to request a Graceful Shutdown.
+See Figure 87 and Table 24 for details.